 We are just two days away from probably my favorite holiday.
 And I am writing a message to you, like I always do, in my little home office in Middletown before I leave town for Thanksgiving.

 I am surrounded by photos of my family and normally would spend a few moments feeling nostalgic.
-Chris…Continue
+Chris and Patrick permeate every corner of the house, and for…Continue

 Added by Pat Furlong on November 25, 2014 at 12:00pm — No Comments

-PPMD is proud to announce a collaboration with Santhera Pharmaceuticals on a benefit/risk study that will focus specifically on patient and caregiver preferences regarding pulmonary therapies in the disease, and will be based on data from Santhera’s successful phase III clinical trial…Continue
+PPMD is proud to announce a collaboration with Santhera Pharmaceuticals on a benefit/risk study that will focus specifically on patient and caregiver preferences regarding pulmonary therapies in the disease, and will be based on data from Santhera’s successful phase III clinical trial of idebenone.
+One of the recommendations in our community’s…Continue

 Added by Holly Peay on November 25, 2014 at 9:00am — No Comments